-Winter is upon us once again.
+Winter is upon us once again bringing cold temperatures.
 Many fearless Canadians will be eager to hit the slopes, or grab the hockey stick and hit the ice with some friends.
 And others would love to just pull the blankets over their head and wait for spring.

-With the change in weather come certain changes that we need to make around the house to prepare for winter’s icy grip.
-When it comes to plumbing, you will want to make sure that your hose taps are all closed and drained out to avoid having any burst pipes during the winter.
+With the change in weather come certain changes that we need to make around the house to prepare for winter’s freezing temperatures.
+When it comes to plumbing, you will want to winterize outdoor garden hose taps.
+Make sure that your outdoor faucet is closed and the remaining water is drained out to prevent freezing in the extreme cold.
+This helps to avoid burst pipes and water damage during the winter.

 The four steps to shut off your outside hose taps are as follows:

-2. Turn the water valve off inside the house
+- Shut off the water valve inside the house

 Here is a simple, step-by-step guide on clearing the water from the pipes that feed your garden hose, in preparation for winter freezing.